jeffday/dayzserver/README.md

 **DISCLAIMER**: if anyone besides me ever tries to use these, be forewarned: all this shit is highly tuned for singleplayer PvE.

-chernarus and melkart in particular have highly armored military and police zombies.
+chernarus, melkart, and takistan in particular have highly armored military and police zombies.

-these are my server configs for the following maps: chernarus (both regular and winter versions), livonia, melkart, takistan, namalsk, chiemsee, esseker, banov, eden, and valning.
+these are my server configs for the following maps: chernarus (both regular and winter versions), livonia, melkart, takistan, namalsk, chiemsee, esseker, banov, eden, valning, and iztek.

 i run the following mods on most of these maps:
 * MMG gear (with country camo expansion, diff camo types spawn based on the map season/environment)